 Upon startup, mmLaunch displays a panel of checkbuttons, one for each host service directory to which it is connected.
 In the current release of OOMMF there is only one checkbutton-localhost.
-Future releases of mmLaunch will be able to connect to remote hosts as well.
+Future releases of mmLaunch may be able to connect to remote hosts as well.
 If there is no host service directory running on the localhost when mm-Launch is launched, mmLaunch will start one.
 In that circumstance, there may be some delay before the localhost check button appears.

 Toggling the localhost checkbutton toggles the display of an interface to the host service directory.
 The host service directory interface consists of a row of checkbuttons, one for each account service directory registered with the host service directory.
 Each checkbutton is labeled with the user ID of the corresponding account service directory.
-For most users, there will be only one checkbutton, labeled with the user's own account ID, except on Windows, where the dummy account ID oommf is displayed instead.
+For most users, there will be only one checkbutton, labeled with the user's own account ID (except on older versions of Windows, where the dummy account ID oommf may be displayed instead).
 If there is no account service directory running for the account under which mmLaunch was launched, mmLaunch will start one.
 In that circumstance, there may be some delay before the account checkbutton appears.